matthieu-str/Regiopremise/Methodology.md

 Technically speaking, we identify all existing geographies for each of the adapted inputs and store these in json files:
 (for example see Data/Regionalization/ei3.x/electricity_processes.json).
-That way the code knows that it can look for existing processes within the ecoinvent database and switch them within the national production process created. <br>
+That way the code knows that it can look for existing processes within the ecoinvent database and switch them within the national production process created.
+It's kind of ugly and you could tell me that we could have just looked "in real-time" instead by searching through the brightway2 database, but turns out this is waaaay longer.<br>

 To know which region is best adapted to each country, we stored this information in another json file (see Data/Regionalization/ei3.x/country_to_ecoinvent_regions.json).
 Concretely, the problem is that if the previous selection